2003UJAN/Customer-Segmentation-Using-RFM-and-K-Means-Clustering/README.md

 # 🎯 Adidas Customer Segmentation using RFM and K-Means

-Segment Adidas customers based on Recency, Frequency, and Monetary value (RFM) to enhance targeted marketing.
+Segment Adidas customers based on Recency, Frequency, and Monetary value (RFM) to enhance targeted market

 ## 🚀 Features
 - RFM Calculation